telecombcn-dl/dlcv05/README.md

 ## Project
 [Slides] (http://imatge-upc.github.io/telecombcn-2016-dlcv/slides/D1P-kickoff.pdf)

 ### Task 1: Architecture
 Build your own network to solve a classification task.

+Script mnist_cnn.py:
+- Options added at the beginning of the script
+- We can save and load trained models
+- We have the value of the loss & accuracy at each epoch
+- Next step: Modifying the network architecture

+Script cifar10_cnn.py:
+- Options added at the beginning of the script
+- We can save and load trained models
+- We have the value of the loss & accuracy at each epoch
+- Next step: Modifying the network architecture

+If you are saving the model be careful when setting the paths and the name not to overwrite!!

+In process...
+Data Augmentation

+When we save the weights of the model we can obtain the memory used.

 ### Task 2: Training
 Study the impact in performance of:
 - Data augmentation.